Nov 2, 2024

 October

 "She paused, and ran some sentences through her head, almost hearing herself (...).
 But she only let the words echo through her head, bouncing around inside her body, some softly vibrating on the tip of her tongue.
 They remained unsaid."
-Nick Bradlet (2023).
+Nick Bradley (2023).
 Four Seasons in Japan.
 Photo by Monica Pinheiro CC BY-NC-SA (CC).
 October, 2024.

 Sep 22, 2024